nasutaro211/univents_help_articles/about_event_target.md

  #### Events for our university students only
  Check this box to target only the universities where your organization operates.
  Therefore, the event will no longer be displayed on the event list page of other nearby universities, but will be displayed only on the event list page of the university where the organization is active.
- Also, weekly emails will be sent only to users of the selected university.
+ Also, weekly emails will be sent only to users of the university.